 I couldn’t believe my eyes.
 I rubbed them and thought, “Anna, wake up!”
 I walked back to my bedroom and there was the knock again.
 I went back to the door, looked through the peephole again and my mom was still standing there.

 I opened the door and my first reaction was to hug her, but she put out her hand to shake mine so I just shook her hand.
-I had gotten use to hugging the people that I loved, but I remembered as soon as I saw my aunt and uncle standing behind her, that we don’t hug, we shake hands with people.
-All people: the ones we missed, the ones we love and the ones we meet for the first time.
+I had gotten used to hugging the people that I loved, but I remembered as soon as I saw my aunt and uncle standing behind her, that we don’t hug, we shake hands.

 I looked at my uncle as I said, “Wow, okay.
 So how long can you stay?”